dhoulb/blork/README.md

 A mini type checker for locking down the external edges of your code.
 Mainly for use in modules when you don"t know who'll be using the code.
 Minimal boilerplate code keeps your functions hyper readable and lets them be their beautiful minimal best selves (...or something?)

 Blork is fully unit tested and 100% covered (if you're into that!).
+Heaps of love has been put into the _niceness_ and consistency of error messages, so hopefully you'll enjoy that too.

 ## Installation